amirreza8002/amirreza8002/README.md

-- 👋 Hi, I’m @amirreza8002
+- 👋 Hi, I’m amirreza sohrabi far
 - 👀 I’m interested in code and novels and games and ...
-- 🌱 I’m currently learning python
+- 💞️ I’m looking to collaborate on django projects
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I’m currently learning PySide6
-- 📫 How to reach me ...
+- 📫 How to reach me (@ars_8002 on telegram) or (@a.r.sohrabi80 on instagram)

 <!---
 amirreza8002/amirreza8002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.